Issue

 Solution

-It is probably because of the outdated sudo
+It is probably because of the outdated sudo usage from version 1.9.
+From the official Ansible documentation.

 Before

-to allow a login/remote user to become a different user and execute tasks, create resources with the 2nd user’s permissions.
-As of1.9
+1.9Ansible mostly allowed the use ofsudoand a limited use ofsuto allow a login/remote user to become a different user and execute tasks, create resources with the 2nd user’s permissions.
+As of1.9,becomesupersedes the oldsudo/su, while still being backwards compatible.

-module which allows you to 'become' another user, different from the user that logged into the machine (remote user).
-You need to set to true
+You can remove it by using the become module which allows you to 'become' another user, different from the user that logged into the machine (remote user).
+You need to set to true to activate privilege escalation.

 name: Installing Shiny Packages